cloudtoid/interprocess/README.md

 Publisher disposal stops new enqueue calls and waits for in-flight calls to finish before releasing shared memory and the semaphore. `TryEnqueue` throws `ObjectDisposedException` once admission closes.

+Subscriber disposal stops new reads, cancels blocking reads, and waits for admitted reads before releasing resources.
+Calls rejected because the subscriber is disposed continue to throw `OperationCanceledException`.

 All participants must use the same queue name, storage path, and capacity.
 On Unix, keep the storage directory in place while queues are active; creation and cleanup use advisory file locks on that directory and the backing files.
 Stop all participants before upgrading to this lifecycle implementation.